CUDA and HIP

 Targeting both NVPTX and AMDGPU in a single codebase requires separate targets,

-making build files somewhat verbose. rules_ll
+making build files somewhat verbose. rules_ll plans to change the API for

-heterogeneous compilation to use platforms so that select
+heterogeneous compilation to use platforms so that select becomes viable for

 such use cases.

-targets has the name as the
+Confusingly, the compilation_mode flag in ll_* targets has the name as the

-flag for Bazel.
+unrelated --compilation_mode flag for Bazel.
 Planned to change in the future.